 Rewind to 2008.

-And sadly, pregnancy and motherhood made it worse.
-I was already overweight before getting pregnant.
-I overate all the way through the nine months.
-And I didn’t exercise during this time period.
-Not even the regular walking that pregnant women have to go for.
-And the side effects of binge eating were that, I looked more pregnant than I really was, plus being short of breath and having severe heartburn all the time, and also suffering from severe back pain caused by a slipped disc.
-I had a planned c-section delivery (since I was overeating while pregnant, I was carrying a big baby (she weighed 3.85kg at birth, and I possibly couldn’t have imagined her tearing her way through down under (Oops!)).
 Post delivery, I had come out of the hospital nothing short of 91 kilos.
-I made sure that I slept when my baby slept.
-At times I would watch TV while she was sleeping.
-Exercise was the last item in my scheme of things.
-I used to go for walks or hit the gym occasionally and with such half-hearted measures, somehow in a year’s time I had managed to shed 17 kilos and fulfilled my immediate ‘necessity’ of weighing less than my husband (at 6’4’’ my husband weighs 85 kilos, while at 5’7’’ I was 91 kilos after delivery).
-My another immediate goal was to get out of XXL and XL clothes and fit into Size L (which I did in almost one and a half years).
+With the arrival of my first baby, exercise became the last item in my scheme of things.
+I used to go for walks or hit the gym occasionally and with such half-hearted measures, somehow in a year’s time I had managed to shed 17 kilos and fulfilled my immediate ‘necessity’ of weighing less than my husband!
+My next immediate goal was to get out of XXL and XL clothes and fit into Size L (which I did in almost one and a half years).

 But it wasn’t enough.
 I still felt tired all the time.
 I felt breathless while climbing the stairs.
-I still had the baby weight after having my daughter one year and 10 months ago (I still looked at least six months pregnant).
 And I still found myself at the wrong side of the weighing scale.
 This went on for a while.

 My piece-meal efforts at weight loss never gave me the desired result.
 And to add on to my already voracious eating habit, I never wasted any food.
 Since childhood, my mind had been conditioned into thinking that wasting food was a crime when so many poor children in the world die every day out of hunger and malnutrition.
 (Well, Hunger and Malnutrition are harsh truths of the world we live in.
 We can actually help by contributing in cash or kind to people who are in need, and not by filling our plates with more than what we could eat and then overeating because we feel guilty about our wasting food while so many are going hungry).
 Besides this, I always ate my baby’s leftover food.
 I never believed in dieting and so I never controlled my food intake.
 I ate whatever I wanted.